yuchenzhang-1/CLARA/README.md

 # CLARA: Clip-Level Multimodal Alignment with VLM-Derived Rationales for Hateful Video Detection

+## ⚠️ Ethics Statement

+**This repository contains sensitive content that may be disturbing to some readers.**

+The videos and data provided for annotation in this project have been sourced from publicly accessible social media platforms in compliance with all applicable laws and regulations.

+The content within these videos does not reflect the opinions, beliefs, or viewpoints of the research group or its members.

+This dataset is intended solely for research purposes and must be treated with strict confidentiality.
+No personally identifiable information is included, and all procedures align with relevant legal and ethical standards.

+---

-This is the official implementation of **CLARA**: Clip-Level Multimodal Alignment with VLM-Derived Rationales for Hateful Video Detection.
+This is the official implementation of **CLARA**: Clip-Level Multimodal Alignment with VLM-Derived Rationales for Hateful Video Detection (MM'26).

 ---